2014 Deal of the Year Powderhorn Ranch

-Last August, a decades-long endeavor finally bore fruit when a multipartner coalition announced the acquisition of Texas’s 17,351-acre Powderhorn Ranch.
-For over a century, the historic holding was operated as a cattle ranch, but its ultimate value lies in its rarefied status as a coastal wetland.
+In August 2014, a decades-long endeavor finally bore fruit when a multipartner coalition announced the acquisition of Texas’s 17,351-acre Powderhorn Ranch.
+For more than a century, the historic holding was operated as a cattle ranch, but its ultimate value lies in its rarefied status as a coastal wetland.

 “The Powderhorn is a treasure.
 It is a monumental deal that’s been in the works for almost four decades, off and on, although the last 15 years have been the most intense,” says Carter Smith, the executive director of the Texas Parks and Wildlife Department.